 We have talked (a lot) about how processed foods are chemical-laden, addictive wonders of scientific labs all over the world.
-Well paid scientists the world over have, and continue to, come up with processed foods that are highly addictive and make you want to eat them again and again.
+Well-paid scientists the world over have, and continue to, come up with processed foods that are highly addictive and make you want to eat them again and again.

-These foods are well-known to cause weight gain and all the health issues that go with it as well causing our bodies to react to chemical additives resulting in migraines, brain fog and even some that can lead to organ failure and serious disease.
+These foods are well-known to cause weight gain and all the health issues that go with it as well as causing our bodies to react to chemical additives resulting in migraines, brain fog and even some that can lead to organ failure and serious disease.

 But what happens when we stop eating processed food?
 Aside from avoiding the negative consequences, what positive reactions can we expect from eating whole foods?

 Eating more fruit can lower our risk of cancer of the upper gastrointestinal tract.
 Many phytochemicals found in fruits, vegetables, nuts, and legumes act as antioxidants, which protect cells from damage that can cause cancer.